 Data sets can be made available early at the discretion of the study investigator(s).

-*Please note that all studies conducting Genomic-Wide Association Studies (GWAS), regardless of cost, should refer to the Genomic Data Sharing Policy for additional requirements
+*Please note that all studies conducting genomic research, regardless of cost, should refer to the NIH Genomic Data Sharing (GDS) Policy for additional requirements.

 The following links highlight NIH policy and related guidance on sharing of research data developed with NIH funding.